AdobeDocs/auditor.en/help/tests/previous-rubrics/test-rubric1-0-1.md

 ## Configuration {#configuration}

-This reference provides more information about the tests Auditor performs for configuration.
+This reference provides more information about the tests Platform Auditor performs for configuration.

 Configuration tests scan for specific settings, values, or potential conflicts in your implementation.
-Auditor evaluates the tags against other rules and recommended best practices.
+Platform Auditor evaluates the tags against other rules and recommended best practices.

 <table id="table_A8A1FC360482447185C8460A18426638">
  <thead>